Is Asthma Genetic? The Role of Genetics in Increasing Risks for Diagnosis

 Last summer, I did an Ancestry DNA test.
-It didn’t tell me anything the least bit shocking—I am, as I like to say, “very white.”
-The majority of my ethnicity estimate comprised of 51% England, Wales, & Northwestern Europe, 20% Scotland, 19% Eastern European & Russia.
+It didn’t tell me anything the least bit shocking—I am, as I like to say, “very white."
+The majority of my ethnicity estimate comprised of 51% England, Wales, and Northwestern Europe, 20% Scotland, 19% Eastern European & Russia.
 My under 10% amounts were also unsurprising, save perhaps for the inclusion of 2% Sweden.
 I didn’t think I’d learn a ton from doing this test, but it sure was fun waiting for the results!

-Then, a few weeks ago, I began contemplating the genetics of heritable diseases and became curious.
+Then, a few weeks ago, I began contemplating the genetics of inheritable diseases and became curious.
 A lot of people have no interest in knowing their disease risks for the future, but I am not one of those people.
 My curiosity can go from “Huh, I wonder” to insatiable in about 27 seconds.
-I re-found this website called Promethease, did some quick Googling for a reasonable assurance of security, paid $12 USD and uploaded my raw DNA file to get some sweet data.
+I re-found this website called Promethease, did some quick Googling for a reasonable assurance of security, paid $12 USD, and uploaded my raw DNA file to get some sweet data.

 It is clear that asthma can be passed down through genetics in families, but the pattern of inheritance is unknown.1 According to the National Institutes of Health (NIH), certain gene mutations carry the risk of developing asthma, not the condition itself.1 This is due to the fact that it appears a person must have both asthma genes and the ‘perfect storm’ of environmental factors to actually develop asthma.1 You can develop asthma without asthma genes, but you can also have asthma genes without ever developing asthma.2

-Does my DNA tell me why I got asthma?
+Does my DNA tell me why I have asthma?